 - Wear a coat and shoes.

 - Leave lights on.

 - Close the window.

 - Take your keys.

 - Close and lock the door.

 - Exit by emergency stairway only.
 If you encounter smoke, stay low.
 Oxygen is near the floor.

 - Do not use the elevator.

 - Go to the specified evacuation area (details are provided at the first residence hall meeting).

-- Do not re-enter the building until you are directed to do so by a public safety

-official or staff member.
+- Do not re-enter the building until you are directed to do so by a public safety official or staff member.

 Because fire alarms need to be taken seriously, it is important for your safety that everyone leaves the building during an alarm.
+Students that do not leave the building during a fire alarms may receive a citation resulting in a fee from the fire department.
 If you have any questions about the fire drill procedure, consult with your Hall Staff.